oxou/oxou.github.io/data/post/mozilla-firefox-fix-redirects-to-https/index.md

 ![](~/0.png)

-Upon clearing everything, open a new tab to the URL and try accessing the HTTP version again by explicing writing the prefix `http://` which should now work.
+Upon clearing everything, open a new tab to the URL and try accessing the HTTP version again by explicitly writing the prefix `http://` which should now work.